FEDERATION & PROVIDER COMPANY INSURANCE

 A crucial exposure is medical malpractice (professional indemnity) and it is important to understand the implications for federations.

 Liability for malpractice may be direct or vicarious, which is when an organisation is held liable for the acts of its employees.
-Generally speaking, a clinician’s direct liability is covered by their individual indemnity protection, usually via membership of a medical defence organisation, and as long as individual practitioners maintain their membership, it should respond appropriately in the event of a claim.
-The issue is complicated when care is shared between several clinicians, as is increasingly the case.
+Generally speaking, a clinician’s direct liability is covered by their individual indemnity protection, usually via membership of a Medical Defence Organisation, and as long as individual practitioners maintain their membership, it should respond appropriately in the event of a claim.
+The issue is complicated when care is shared between several clinicians, as is increasingly the case when delivered via the models outlined in the NHS Five Year Forward View.

-In the event of a claim, should there be a dispute as to direct responsibility, there is every likelihood that the lawyers would join the employing entity in the action.
-For this reason, it is important that both GP practices and their federations should consider arranging indemnity insurance for their vicarious liability.
+In the event of a claim, should there be a dispute as to direct responsibility, there is every likelihood that the lawyers would name the employing entity in the action.
+For this reason, it is important that any entity delivering medical services directly, or contracting those that do, should consider arranging indemnity insurance for their vicarious liability.

 Some organisations have decided to move away completely from relying on individuals’ defence organisation membership, and chosen instead to purchase an insurance policy that covers both the entity and all the practitioners individually.
 By doing so, three things may be achieved: